Mommy Minute: A busy and expensive time of year

 This time of year can be very busy for families.
 It can also be very expensive.

-“It is such an interesting time because we have so many gift giving holidays,” said smart shopping expert Trae Bodge.
+“It is such an interesting time because we have so many gift-giving holidays,” said smart shopping expert Trae Bodge.
 “We have Mother’s Day, Father’s Day.
 Then we might have grads on our list.
-Maybe we’re attending a couple weddings, so there’s a lot of spending going on.”
+Maybe we’re attending a couple of weddings, so there’s a lot of spending going on.”

 And a lot of spending can lead to a lot of stress.